srcspider/nightdragon/README.md

 Several reasons for relying on logs over verbose client side messages:

-1. Errors reporting directly to the user are always pretty nasty so the framework tries its best to redirect the user to some apropriate looking page; this in turn has the side effect of making hard to see errors	even though output. (mitigating this requires a lot of excess code and given the next issues doesn't solve all that much)
+1. Errors reported directly to the user are always pretty nasty so the framework tries its best to redirect the user to some apropriate looking page; this in turn has the side effect of making errors hard to see. (mitigating this requires a lot of excess code)

 2. When errors occur inside the tags themselves the results are usually one of the following: the entire page will get mangled (especially with